The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Introduction

-Let $Y_{uv}$ for $e=uv\in E$ be mutually independent random variables.
-We are to compute the probability that the longest path length $X_{\rm MAX}=\max_{\pi\in \Pi(G)}\left\{\sum_{uv\in E(\pi)}Y_{uv}\right\}$ is at most a certain value $x\in \mathbb{R}_{\ge 0}$.
-Note that computing $\Pr[X_{\rm MAX}\le x]$ and finding out a path that is the ``longest'' in some sense are different problems in case of random edge lengths.
-This may seem counter-intuitive because these two problems are almost the same if edge lengths are static values.
-However, any $s-t$ path in $G$ can be the longest with certain positive probability when we assume some natural distributions for the random edge lengths such as the uniform distribution over $[0,1]$ or the exponential distribution.
+Then, we consider $m$ mutually independent random variables.
+Let $Y_{uv}$ for each $e=uv\in E$ be a mutually independent random variable.
+We compute the probability that the longest path length $X_{\rm MAX}=\max_{\pi\in \Pi_G}\left\{\sum_{uv\in \edge{\pi}}Y_{uv}\right\}$ is at most $x\in \mathbb{R}_{\ge 0}$.
+Note that computing $\Pr[X_{\rm MAX}\le x]$ and finding out a path that is the ``longest'' in some sense are different problems in the case of random edge lengths.
+It may seem counter-intuitive because these two problems are almost equivalent if edge lengths are static values.
+However, any $s-t$ path in $G$ can be the longest with a certain positive probability when we assume some natural distributions for the random edge lengths like the uniform distribution over $[0,1]$.
 Throughout this paper, we focus on the problem of estimating the probability distribution function $\Pr[X_{\rm MAX}\le x]$.
-We do not consider the problem of finding out any kind of path.
+We do not consider the problem of finding out any path.